joeymichaelmartinez/J4/README.md

 <img src = "J4 Icon.png" alt = "J4 Logo" width = 400 />

 ## Introduction
+J4 does away with verbose, unreadable code and replaces it with a readable, understandable coding language that avoids extraneous information and typing.
+This is made possible with whitespace matching and utilizing rules and syntax that emphasize the flow of information.
+Along with these leaps forward in code structure, J4 simplifies coding conventions by handling the minutia of memory management and reinventing the outdated and arbitrary rules present in other languages.

+J4 pulls inspiration from Swift, ELM, Python, and Lua

 ## Features
 * .j4 File Extension